WSU students: Kohberger spoke up in class — except when Moscow killings were the topic

 Kohberger also was listed as an assistant instructor for three undergraduate criminal justice courses led by professor John Snyder, the department’s criminal justice club adviser and global director.
 The university has since removed his name online in that teaching assistant role, too.

-Snyder declined to comment when reached on his cellphone by the Statesman the day of Kohberger’s arrest.
+Snyder declined to comment when reached on his cellphone by The Statesman the day of Kohberger’s arrest.
 The department’s chair, graduate program director and three of Kohberger’s other WSU course instructors also declined Statesman requests for comment through the university spokesperson.

-Roberts, one of only four men in the graduate program outside of Kohberger, agreed to a few interviews, including with the Statesman.
+Roberts, one of only four men in the graduate program outside of Kohberger, agreed to a few interviews, including with The Statesman.

 .

-In a handful of conversations outside of the classroom with Kohberger, Roberts said that the two talked a little about music and sports, and that Kohberger at one point mentioned he liked to hike.
+In a handful of conversations outside of the classroom with Kohberger, Roberts said, the two talked a little about music and sports, and Kohberger at one point mentioned he liked to hike.
 The discussions were just “pretty typical icebreaker” chats between new colleagues, Roberts said, including how Pullman was much different from the places where each of them grew up.

 In class, Kohberger mostly came off as professional, Roberts said, although he said he was put off when Kohberger began to consistently show himself to be more forceful and condescending with women during seminar discussions.